P2PHackClub/2019-website/src/missions/hackclubmeeting-1.md

 ## Part V: You've made it!

 So you've created a beautiful website.
 Great job!
 At the end of the club, we're going to showcase some of your websites that you've made if we have time!

 Hopefully you're enjoying the club so far!
-In the future, we're going to upgrade this website to look amazing, and we have a lot of projects in store for the future!
+We have a lot of projects in store for the future!
 If you have any ideas for a "mission" that we might go on, feel free to talk to us in person, or email one of us!
 We really want to do things in P2P Hack Club that **you** enjoy, because that would make the club a lot more fun!

 Thanks for coming today, we're so excited to see what you will build!

+**P.S.:** You might have noticed that this website looks a little bland. (and that our logo doesn't appear on the main page 😮).
+This website is definetely going through some renovations!
+Next week, and every week, we will upgrade this website to be more useful to you.
+Stay tuned for more updates on that!
+If you have any ideas on what to add to our club website, let us know!
+If you want to see how this website is made, [you can see the code here](https://github.com/thatrobotdev/p2phackclub).

 [← Back](https://p2p.hackclub.com)